ranja-sarkar/Hyperparameter-tuning/README.md

 Buy at Amazon: https://a.co/d/iRN1WK5

-Note: The 'sonar' dataset is used for classification task.
+**Note**: The 'sonar' dataset is used for classification task.
 The 'auto-insurance' dataset is used for regression task.